The court will arrange a ‘directions hearing’ with both parents if you apply for a court order.

 The judge or magistrate will set a timetable for what happens next.

-They may ask you to try again to reach an agreement, eg by going to a meeting with a mediator.
+They may ask you to try again to reach an agreement, for example by going to a meeting with a mediator.

-You may have to go on a course if your case is about contact issues.
-The course is called a ‘Separated Parents Information Programme’, and could help you find a way to make contact arrangements work.
+You may have to go on a course if your case is about child arrangements.
+The course is called a ‘Separated Parents Information Programme’, and could help you find a way to make child arrangements work.

-You usually have to go to 2 meetings.
+You usually have to go to one or 2 meetings, depending on the type of programme.
 Your ex-partner won’t be at the same meetings as you.

 If you reach an agreement at any stage, the judge or magistrate can stop the process.